Spain's Bankia and BMN hold board meetings to discuss merger deal-sources

-MADRID, June 26 Spain's Bankia and mid-sized lender BMN are holding board meetings this evening to discuss a potential merger deal, two sources with knowledge of the deal said on Monday.
+MADRID, June 26 (Reuters) - Spain's Bankia and mid-sized lender BMN are holding board meetings this evening to discuss a potential merger deal, two sources with knowledge of the deal said on Monday.

 "Board meetings to discuss the deal are being held this evening though the final agreement may not be reached tonight," one of the sources with knowledge of the meetings said.